AntonioDomenech/ADsum/README.md

   `C:\\Program Files\\FFmpeg\\bin`.
 If FFmpeg still cannot be found, download a build from [ffmpeg.org](https://ffmpeg.org/download.html) and either add its `bin` directory to `PATH` or point `ADSUM_FFMPEG_BINARY` directly at the `ffmpeg.exe` file.
-When ADsum cannot locate the executable during a recording attempt, both interactive interfaces now offer to browse for the correct binary and persist it to your `.env` file automatically.
+When ADsum cannot locate the executable during a recording attempt, both interactive interfaces now offer to download or browse for the correct binary and persist it to your `.env` file automatically.
+- `ADSUM_FFMPEG_DOWNLOAD_URL`: Optional direct download link used by the automatic bootstrapper.
+  The URL may include a `{platform}` placeholder that resolves to `windows`, `darwin`, or `linux`.
+  When configured, ADsum caches the retrieved archive or binary under `<ADSUM_BASE_DIR>/cache/ffmpeg/<platform>` and records the resulting executable path in `ADSUM_FFMPEG_BINARY`.
+Leave this setting empty if you prefer to manage FFmpeg manually.
 - `ADSUM_DEFAULT_MIC_DEVICE`: Preferred microphone device identifier remembered between sessions.
 - `ADSUM_DEFAULT_SYSTEM_DEVICE`: Preferred system audio device identifier remembered between sessions.
 - `ADSUM_OPENAI_TRANSCRIPTION_MODEL`: Model used for OpenAI transcription.